Overview

 - Highly restricted networks (corporate, educational, public Wi-Fi)

-- When VLESS connections are blocked
+- When XTLS-Reality connections are unstable

 - Networks that only allow HTTP/HTTPS traffic